Armor and Shields

 Shield Basic Rules

 Shields are items which must be wielded in order to be used.
 This means that shields must be equipped into the wielded slot, almost always into the off-hand.
 A shield or any other item that is in any form of storage upon the body of a character (in a sheathe, a pack, strapped to a forearm, balanced on one shoulder, concealed upon your person, etc) provides no benefit to the owner of any sort until it is drawn and wielded.
-The only way to use the Shield Bash Combat Maneuver is to have an equipped light or heavy shield.
+The only way to use the Shield Bash Combat Maneuver is to have an equipped light, heavy or war shield.

 Only one item may be used in each hand's wielded slot.
 Given that weapons, shields, rods, staffs, wands, musical instruments, potions, and alchemical items all use one (or both) of the wielded slots, choosing what item a character is wielding in their hands is an important call.